pe-solutions/pe-dlang/docs/README.md

 **WIP**...
 My first attempt _repository_ (more than 60 Project Euler problems particularly solved in D sofar) is currently under _heavy_ **Refactoring** and will be soon re-commited here.

 Meanwhile they are also ported without any further delay into [Rust](https://www.rust-lang.org/) here [pe-solution/pe-rustlang](https://github.com/pe-solutions/pe-rustlang/).
-Take a glimpse at them at your will if feel like it 👀
+Take a glimpse at them if you feel like it 👀

 Such a great opportinity to learn with fun and without fuss the great promising language.
 I've made the choice to include it into my weapons of choice.